Stay private or go dedicated? (Part 3 of 3)

 Essential Technology Upgrades

-Relentless And Continuous Improvement
+Relentless and Continuous Improvement

 Private fleets with many business initiatives often lack the staff resources and systems to explore opportunities to continuously improve transportation processes.
 In contrast, a well-resourced dedicated provider is driven to monitor unique and specific processes, alternative route dynamics, driver performance, and safety programs.